 The quantitative and structural aspects of introductory chemistry.
 Laboratory experiments to develop observation, the methods of obtaining data, and the interpretation of results.
 Analytical chemistry is introduced in the second semester.
-Three lectures and one laboratory period each week.

 200 Introduction to Analytical Chemistry (4)

 Prerequisite: CHE 151.
 Theory and practice of chemical analysis of inorganic and organic substances with an introduction to the use of chemical instrumentation and interpretation of data obtained from these instruments.